TheorChemGroup/BOCSER/README.md

 ## Usage

-Conformational search configures from config.yaml file, that should be placed nearby conf_search.py.
+Conformational ensemble augmentation configures from config.yaml file, that should be placed nearby conf_search.py.
 It has several properties:

 * exp_name : str - name of experiment.
 It should be prefix for all files, associated with current evaluation of method
 * mol_file_name : str - name of .mol file of molecule for conformational search